-You’ll need to exhaust your grow area to remove excess heat and moisture so you can maintain the best temperature and humidity levels for your grow room.
-Exhaust will also ensure an incoming supply of carbon dioxide for your plants.
-Typically exhaust systems will use a carbon filter can to remove odors from the exhausted air.
+A grow tent exhaust fan removes excess heat and moisture so you can maintain the best temperature and humidity levels for your grow room.
+Proper exhaust will also ensure an incoming supply of carbon dioxide for your plants.
+Typically grow tent exhaust setups will use a carbon filter can to remove odors from the exhausted air.

 Inline exhaust fans